 I am a British born Buddhist meditator, living on the US West Coast.
-I was raised Anglo-Catholic but rejected religion as a teenager reading existentialist fiction.
+I was raised Anglo-Catholic but converted to existentialism as a teenager reading Camus.
 I had a revelatory no-God experience in a hospital bed after a car crash and have been atheist since then.
 As a young adult, I began meditation, first encountering it in India while volunteering in development work.

 After twenty-five years practicing in a traditional context, I have moved on from core involvement with the Aro Lineage.
 I remain deeply indebted to Ngak’chang Rinpoche and Khandro Déchen and to all the Aro gTér Lamas for their teaching over the years.
-I recommend apprenticeship in the Aro gTér for anyone considering a close personal relationship with a Vajrayana teacher.
+I recommend apprenticeship in the Aro gTér for anyone considering a close personal relationship with a Vajrayana teacher in a traditional setting.

 Aside from my Buddhist practice, I have worked in international development in Africa, India and the Middle East.
 I trained in Gestalt psychotherapy and have worked in mental health services and international human rights organisations.

 I studied international diplomacy, anthropology and economics as a post-graduate at the School of Oriental & African Studies and the London School of Economics.
 My research at SOAS focused on land rights in Bhutan.
 My LSE thesis was a comparative statistical appraisal of high-tech industrial development strategies in China and India.
 Since then I’ve been self-teaching STEM subjects and programming languages.

 I continue to practice Vajrayana, particularly Dzogchen-based meditation.
 I am physically active, a long-distance hiker, and train strength, martial arts and yogic exercises.

 If you’d like to get in touch with me privately, please use this web contact form: